quiris11/GeneratePageNumbers/README.md

   -s, --silent          print less informations
   -o, --overwrite-apnx  overwrite APNX files
   -d [DAYS], --days [DAYS]
                         only "younger" ebooks than specified DAYS will be processed (default: 7 days).
-  -l, --lubimy-czytac   download real pages from lubimyczytac.pl (time-
-                        consuming process!) (only with -d) --mark-real-pages     mark computed pages as real pages (only with -l and -d)
+  -l, --lubimy-czytac   [DISABLED] download real pages from lubimyczytac.pl (time-consuming process!) (only with -d) --mark-real-pages     mark computed pages as real pages (only with -l and -d)
-  -e, --eject           eject Kindle after completing process
 ```

 #### Additional requirements: